-of the statewide telepsychiatry network, ECU's Center for Telepsychiatry is required to develop and administer an oversight process.
+Under the direction of Dr. Sy Saeed, and with the assistance of Phil Donahue and Sheila Davies who are both now on contract with ECU to facilitate the implementation of the statewide telepsychiatry network, 39 ECU's Center for Telepsychiatry is required to develop and administer an oversight process.
 The process will include quality management as well as the monitoring and reporting of outcomes for the state's telepsychiatry program.
-Currently, the Center for Telepsychiatry is required to report quarterly and annually to the DHHS Office of Rural Health and Community Care on (a) the number of consultant sites and referring sites participating in the program, (b) the number of psychiatric assessments conducted under st Carolina Unive the program, reported by site or region, (c) the length of stay of patients receiving telepsychiatry services in the emergency rooms of hospitals participating in the program, reported by disposition, and (d) the number of involuntary commitments (IVCs) as a result of telepsychiatry assessments, reported by site/region and year, compared to the number of IVCs prior to implementation of this program.
+Currently, the Center for Telepsychiatry is required to report quarterly and annually to the DHHS Office of Rural Health and Community Care on (a) the number of consultant sites and referring sites participating in the program, (b) the number of psychiatric assessments conducted under the program, reported by site or region, (c) the length of stay (LOS) of patients receiving telepsychiatry services in the emergency rooms of hospitals participating in the program, reported by disposition, and (d) the number of involuntary commitments (IVCs) as a result of telepsychiatry assessments, reported by site/region and year, compared to the number of IVCs prior to implementation of this program.
 Additionally, all clinical providers are required to participate in a peer review process.